joel99/context_general_bci/README.md

 Two example checkpoints are provided:
 - one from [task scaling](https://wandb.ai/joelye9/context_general_bci/runs/ydv48n02?workspace=user-joelye9): [Checkpoint](https://drive.google.com/file/d/18UgglFKPu6ev5Db4xDtj7aOfzAX4aZy1/view?usp=share_link)
 - one from [Indy multisession RTT](https://wandb.ai/joelye9/context_general_bci/runs/uych1wae?workspace=user-joelye9): [Checkpoint](https://drive.google.com/file/d/1hhC4n1UyiYjCcv1nlO6ESljNhr8qVlUF/view?usp=share_link).

+Checkpoints for the FALCON baselines will be provided soon.

 ## Other Notes
 - The codebase was actually developed in Python 3.10 but this release uses 3.9 for compatibility with `onnx`.
 Exact numerical reproduction of paper results is not asserted, but please file an issue if large discrepancies with reported results arise.